Investing Investing Basics

 There’s always a fear of missing out when you watch the market go up, and you’re sitting on the sidelines.

-But there’s nothing wrong with sitting it out for some time to ensure you make the right decisions when it comes to where you invest your money and when you invest it.
+But there’s nothing wrong with waiting to make sure you make the right decisions about where and when to invest your money.

 Remembering your timeline for when you’ll need the money you invest is also important.
 You may want to stay close to the sidelines or less-risky investments if you plan to retire early or need the money soon for a major expense like a home or car.